Njihia413/argus-ai-secure-poc/frontend/memory-bank/systemPatterns.md

     -   Requires user to run the local helper application separately.
     -   Error handling for helper connection status (e.g., helper not running, connection lost).
     -   Security: WebSocket server in helper should ideally only bind to `localhost`.

+### 7. Theming Pattern (New)
+-   **Library:** `next-themes` is used for managing theme state (light, dark, system).
+-   **Provider:** A `src/components/theme-provider.tsx` (with corrected `ThemeProviderProps` import) wraps the root layout (`src/app/layout.tsx`) to enable theme switching.
+-   **CSS Variables:** Theme-specific colors (backgrounds, foregrounds, primary, accent, chart colors) are defined as CSS custom properties in `src/app/globals.css` within `:root` (for light theme) and `.dark` (for dark theme) selectors.
+    -   Primary button color (`#e60053`) is consistent across themes.
+This is also applied to specific interactive elements like the chat submit button, user messages, and the "Login with Security Key" button's border.
+    -   Dark theme background is `#0b0a0a`.
+    -   A monochromatic color palette derived from `#e60053` is defined for charts.
+-   **Toggle Component:** A `src/components/theme-toggle-button.tsx` provides a UI for users to switch themes.
+This button is integrated into the main `src/components/header.tsx` (for chat UI) and directly into `src/app/dashboard/layout.tsx` (for dashboard visibility).
+-   **Styling Consistency:**
+    -   Base UI components like `src/components/ui/button.tsx` and `src/components/ui/input.tsx` are updated to use `rounded-xl` for a consistent look and feel.
+    -   Specific components like `src/components/textarea.tsx` (main container) are also updated to `rounded-xl`.
+The internal submit button remains `rounded-full` but uses the primary theme color.

 ## Technical Decisions